secrez/hardhood/README.md

 A wrapper around hardhat to safely manage encrypted private keys

+**This is deprecated.
 An more general alternative to manage encrypted data in .env files is [Cryptoenv](https://github.com/secrez/cryptoenv).
-It also works better with Hardhat :-!
+It also works better with Hardhat :-!**

 ## Why Hardhood?